-The State College Career Services staff also provides/shares job referrals and internship requests with the Lewistown location.
+The State College Career Services staff also provides/shares job referrals and internship requests with the Altoona and Lewistown locations.
 In addition, each location utilizes a community advisory board for advice on issues such as curriculum development and how that relates to addressing the current employment needs of the business community.